29 May Eat Right

 Although in the short run some people seem able to get away with this diet without too many bad consequences, the statistics on the dramatic increase in obesity, Type II diabetes, heart disease, and cancer in the last century are cautionary at the very least.
 Further, anyone who is working hard needs a better-than-average diet – especially a mother: bearing, breast-feeding, and rearing a child are physiologically demanding activities like no others, and pulling them off while staying truly healthy requires that you honor the fundamental biology of your body and nourish it in ways that may have been less crucial before you had children.

-Eating in a healthy way provides a good model for children, too.
+Eating right provides a good model for children, too.
 And it helps their parents stay good-humored and patient with them, even when the oatmeal starts flying.

 With this in mind, here is your daily Mother Nurture recipe, designed specifically with a parent’s nutritional needs in mind.
-It’s got just seven ingredients.
+It’s got just seven ingredients to help you eat right.
 (By the way, this recipe is good for anyone, not just a mother!)

 Ingredient #1: Eight to twelve ounces of protein a day; protein with every meal, especially breakfast